Tethik/tamperfree/README.md

 *Please note that this is a prototype only.
 As such I don't want to make any promises of any real security.
 There may be bugs and/or security vulnerabilities*.

+# install
+You will need Xvfb in order to run this program.
+It's so that selenium
+can run the browser headless.

+On fedora:
+`dnf install xorg-x11-server-Xvfb`

+I plan to eventually package this nicely.

 ## usage
 To update/download the latest tor browser version for selenium to use.
 `tamperfree update_browser`